-Go to Sidequest to explore Agog in your Oculus Quest VR headset (Or link to Itch from there to download to your Windows desktop): https://sidequestvr.com/app/4023/agog
+Go to Sidequest to install Agog on your Oculus Quest VR headset.
+You can also link to Itch.io from this Sidequest page to download the .apk directly, or to download the Windows desktop version: https://sidequestvr.com/app/4023/agog

 Agog is an abstract, 3D “world” to be experienced in virtual reality.
 The name is lifted from the Greek word “photagogia”, which means “evoking of light”, and in the context of Neoplatonic philosophy, was the topic of the corresponding thesis research paper.

 Made with a variety of software, including Unreal Engine, TouchDesigner, After Effects, Max MSP and Processing, luminous and color-saturated structures tower over the participant.
 Invited to explore the undulating terrain which is dotted with strange forms and “non-forms”, the visitor embarks on an adventure; a journey of curiosity.
 Spatial drone-inspired sound enhances the possibility to lose a sense of self, while perhaps surprising shifts of level reveal new views and spaces to actually get lost in.
 Encounters with seductive objects may lead to small surprises.